24 hours customer service +9779849693351

 Jomsom Dolpo Trek Cost, Package, Itinerary, and Permits

-The Jomsom Dolpo trek cost varies depending on the length of the trek, the number of participants, and the level of service (standard tea house trek vs fully supported camping trek).
+The Jomsom Dolpo trek cost varies depending on the length of the trek, the number of participants, and the level of service (standard tea house vs fully supported camping trek).
 Camping treks may cost more due to the need for extra support staff, tents, kitchen equipment, and food supplies.
 The trek itinerary is for a total of sixteen days, begins at Jomsom, and ends in Kathmandu after a scenic flight from Nepalgunj.

 Best Time for Jomsom Dolpo Trek